 We’re going to go through how to practice meditation daily and the practical strategies you can apply to form a habit, and the types of resistance most people face so you’re ready for it when it happens.

 I should note that it doesn’t matter what kind of meditation you’re starting with.
 These tips and strategies will help everyone.
-Whether you’re practicing Transcendental Meditation or loving-kindness.
+Whether you’re practicing mindfulness meditation or loving-kindness.

 Types of resistance that stops people from making meditation a daily practice